 - PSA velocity or the rate of rise over time (faster increases risk of having cancer)

 - PSA density = PSA per volume of prostate (higher density increases risk of having cancer)

 The other routine test for prostate cancer is the DRE, or digital rectal exam, may also be used as a baseline test along with the PSA test, though is not recommended as a screening test by itself.
 Your doctor will insert a gloved, lubricated finger into your rectum and press toward the front of your body to feel the prostate.
-A prostate that’s enlarged or irregularly shaped, or bigger than it was at your previous test, is a red flag that should be investigated.
+A prostate that’s enlarged or irregularly shaped, or bigger than it was at your previous exam, is a red flag that should be investigated.

 Are there any other tests I should have as part of my screening routine?

-Better cancer specific blood- and urine-based tests are on the horizon, as well as investigations into using imaging, such as MRI, to help screen and target the biopsy for prostate cancer.
-Regardless, the PSA test remains an important tool in the diagnostic process.
+Better cancer-specific blood- and urine-based tests are on the horizon, as well as options for using imaging, such as MRI, to help screen and target the biopsy for prostate cancer.
+Regardless, they do not replace the PSA test as an important tool in the screening process.

-It should be noted that these recommendations apply to screening only—that is, testing of healthy men without symptoms.
-Once the diagnosis of prostate cancer is confirmed by biopsy, PSA is still routinely recommended and used for risk assessment, active surveillance in men with low-risk cancer who elect this approach, and post-treatment monitoring.
+PSA is a very useful tool for screening—that is, testing of healthy men without symptoms.
+Once the diagnosis of prostate cancer is confirmed by biopsy, PSA is also routinely recommended and used for risk assessment, active surveillance in men with low-risk cancer who elect this approach, and post-treatment monitoring.
 Your doctor will use the PSA as one of many guides to indicate whether treatment is working and, down the line, whether the cancer recurs.